 Do you ever wonder about these things: Why do most Lean transformations struggle or fail?
 Why it is so difficult for bosses to accept Lean management?
 Why does classical management maintain its grip on leaders?
-Why CEOs are so resistant to change?
-Why they have gotten in trouble with bosses for promoting Lean management?
+Why are CEOs so resistant to change?
+Why do people get in trouble with bosses for promoting Lean management?
 Why don’t leaders create safe spaces for experimentation?
 Why do leaders become disconnected from the work?
 You can stop wondering.
 These and dozens of other perplexing questions are finally answered in this breakthrough three-volume series that will change how you think and how you see the world.

 It took a long time, but now it is done.
 The books are the result of 13 years of research in tandem with direct interaction with business leaders (through 20 years of executive training, education, and coaching) and careful observation.
 There are no other books like them.
 They are essential reading for all Lean promoters and practitioners because in addition to answering dozens of long-standing questions, they also are a great source of ideas for improving the promotion and practice of Lean management.

-Click on the links below to learn more about each book:
+Click on the links below to learn more about each book and read the reviews:

 - The Triumph of Classical Management Over Lean Management: How Tradition Prevails and What to Do About It